14 FAM 500

 14 FAM 517.3 Required Receipts

 Receipts are required for each allowable cash expenditure in excess of $75, unless it is not practicable to obtain them or if the duties of the traveler are of a confidential nature.
-All receipts for extended economy seating (14 FAM 567.2-6) are required regardless of the amount.
+All receipts for seat selection policy (SSP) (formerly listed as extended economy seating 14 FAM 567.2-1) are required regardless of the amount.

 14 FAM 517.4 Accountability for Serially Numbered Forms OF-1169 and SF-1103

-b.
-An accountable officer is designated at each post to control the procurement, stock, distribution, and accountability for Form OF-1169, U.S. Government Transportation Request (GTR), in accordance with 14 FAM 544.4 and 14 FAM Exhibit 517.4.
+a.
+An accountable officer is designated at each post to control the procurement, stock, distribution, and accountability for Form OF-1169, U.S. Government Transportation Request (GTR), in accordance with 14 FAM 544.4.
 Similar procedures are followed by the accountable officer for the control and accountability for Form SF-1103, U.S. Government Bill of Lading (GBL), in accordance with 14 FAM 619.

 14 FAM 518 and 519 UNASSIGNED